git-token/documentation/evaluating_projects_with_gittoken.md

 Team is the only metric that can be directly assessed at any stage of a company’s life.
 It’s hard to know much about a product that hasn’t been built or a market that hasn’t been explored, but before there’s anything there’s a team.
 In some cases VCs will almost entirely ignore product and market on the assumption that a good team with neither will solve the problem while a bad team with both will squander the opportunity.

 The importance of teams isn’t to say that founders need to be a group of MIT graduates with 10 years or more of experience in the domain they’re exploring because [even they can forget to change their passwords](https://www.wired.com/story/enigma-ico-ethereum-heist/).

-However, a good team should always display passion, integrity, and adaptability.
+However, a good team should always display passion, integrity, adaptability, and grit.
 Most of these are tired and often nebulous concepts, but they define what you’ll hear from almost any established early-stage VC and (consequently) what you’ll read in almost any ICO report today.

 ### Product